fnaumenko/isChIP/README.md

   --bg-all <OFF|ON>     turn on/off generation background for all chromosomes.
-                        For the test mode only [ON] -m|--smode <SE|PE>    sequencing mode: SE - single end, PE - paired end [SE] -s|--bscore <int>     index of the template field used to score each binding event.
+                        For the test mode only [ON] -m|--smode <SE|PE>    sequencing mode: SE - single end, PE - paired end [SE] --edge-len <int>      unstable binding length (BS edge effect).
+For the test mode only [0] -N|--full-gen         process the entire reference chromosomes (including marginal gaps) -P|--threads <int>    number of threads [1]
+  --serv <name>         folder to store service files [-g|--gen] --seed <int>          fix random emission with given seed, or 0 if don't fix [0]
+Template:
+  -o|--overl <OFF|ON>   allow (and merge) overlapping template features [OFF] -s|--bscore <int>     index of the template field used to score each binding event.
                         Value '0' means ignore template scores.
-For the test mode only [5] --edge-len <int>      unstable binding length (BS edge effect).
-For the test mode only [0] -N|--full-gen         process the entire reference chromosomes (including marginal gaps) -P|--threads <int>    number of threads [1]
-  --serv <name>         folder to store service files [-g|--gen] --seed <int>          fix random emission with given seed, or 0 if don't fix [0] Fragment size distribution:
+For the test mode only [5] Fragment size distribution:
   -L|--ln <[float]:[float]>
                         mean and stand dev of fragment lognormal distribution [5.26:0.3]